 For example, mycompany_ja.properties.

-For information about using message bundles, see "Use a Message Bundle for Your Look and Feel" on page 5-6 and "Create and Use a Message Bundle in Your JSPs" on page 7-3.
+For information about using message bundles, see Section 5.5, "Use a Message Bundle for Your Look and Feel" and Section 7.1, "Create and Use a Message Bundle in Your JSPs".

 Rebranding the Administration Console